Mankapur: History

 The estate was formerly in the hands of Bhars, whose chief Makka Bhar cleared the forest and founded the village of Mankapur calling it after him.
 Makka Bhar and his descendants ruled here for six generations.
 They were in turn subdued by Newal Singh, a Chandrabansi or Bandhalgoti Kshatriya who reigned at Maksara, a village of this pargana.
 This Kshatriya clan ruled at Mankapur for 12 generations, and the last of the line was Partab Singh, who left no issue at his death.
 His wife became a sati with her husband, and her sati chabutara stands in mauza Bhitaura in this pargana.
 Rani Bhagmati, the mother of Partab Singh, then adopted Azmat Singh, a son of Datt Singh, the Bisen Raja of Gonda, who was her sister’s husband.
 Thus the Mankapur raj was acquired by the Bisen family.
-Mankapur mandal was a Taluqedari (estate) formed when Raja Dutt Singh of Gonda, of the Bisen Rajput dynasty, seized the Bandhalgoti raj of Mankapur and gave it to his younger infant son, Kunwar Ajmat Singh around 1681, making him the first ruler of the state.
+Mankapur mandal was a Taluqedari (estate) formed when Raja Dutt Singh of Gonda, of the Bisen Rajput dynasty, seized from Bandhalgoti rajputs of Mankapur and gave it to his younger infant son, Kunwar Ajmat Singh around 1681, making him the first ruler of the state.
 The last ruler of this Taluqedari before independence was Raghavendra Pratap Singh, who was a Congress politician (1933–1955) and who served in the UP assembly continuously since 1937.

 The present head of the Mankapur Taluqedari, and the present ruler of Mankapur is former Uttar Pradesh Agriculture Minister Maharaja Anand Singh, father to current Member of Parliament from Gonda, Shri Kirti Vardhan Singh.
 Other immediate members of the royal family include: